VirNotFound/myf_face_recognition_updated/README.txt

 1. Generate Face Embeddings

 What are Face Embeddings?
 Face embeddings are vector representations of facial features extracted from images.
 These vectors encode unique characteristics of faces in a high-dimensional space, enabling efficient comparison and recognition of faces.
+In simple words, face embeddings are mathematical representation of a face, it is unique for each faces.

 Usage-